SliNGz/stb_image/README.md

 C++ Multi-Purpose Project Template.

 ## Setup
-* Use github's "Use this template" option.
+* Use GitHub's "Use this template" option.
 * Rename any "project_template" occurrence to your project's name.
 * Delete this README.md.